- Support research that advances the network's goals

 Collaborating with leading organizations and scholars will make the potential for improved learning and research in entrepreneurship massive.

-— Dane Stangler, director of Research and Policy,
+— Dane Stangler, Vice President, Research and Policy,

 Ewing Marion Kauffman Foundation